Solovair: History

 Solovair was originally founded in 1881 as a cooperative known as the Northamptonshire Productive Society (NPS), which is the name of the parent company of Solovair.

 Shoe manufacturer R. Griggs Group Ltd. had the patent to produce Dr. Martens boots but not the technology.
 In 1960 Griggs and NPS collaborated to create a boot using a Solovair sole and a Griggs upper, and the result was the now iconic Dr. Martens boot.
 The first pair left the NPS factory in 1960.
 NPS Shoes continued to make footwear under licence until the mid-1990s called 'Dr Martens made by Solovair'.
-They trademarked the name Solovair in 1995 and now make their own air-cushioned boot using the same lasts and leather cutters and machines used to create the first original Dr. Martens suspension soles in the UK.
+They trademarked the name Solovair in 1995 and now make their own air-cushioned boot using the same lasts, leather cutters and machines used to create the first original Dr. Martens suspension soles in the UK.

+In 2006, NPS faced financial difficulties.
+Local businessman Ivor Tilley offered to purchase the company, and guarantee six months work for the cooperative.

 NPS Shoes manufacture for Gripfast, George Cox, Vegetarian Shoes, Grinders and Tredair brands amongst others.